How Do Thermal Imaging Cameras Work?

 How does thermal work?

-Thermal energy works by transferring heat from a warmer object or system to a cooler one, seeking to reach thermal equilibrium.
-It follows the principle that heat flows naturally from regions of higher temperature to lower temperature until they become balanced.
+Thermal energy works by transferring heat from a warmer object to a cooler one, seeking thermal equilibrium.
+This natural process follows the principle that heat flows from regions of higher temperature to lower temperature until a balanced state is achieved, making it a fundamental aspect of various scientific and industrial applications.

 How does an infrared camera work?